The Real Cost of Living in Thailand: About $1k a Month

 You can have the cheapest cost of living on the planet and it means nothing if you've got zero coming in.
 A low number only works if you've got a way to cover it.

 That's the whole reason I push English teaching so hard.
 It's the closest thing to a cheat code Americans have.
 You land a job, you get overseas, and a teaching salary out here comfortably covers a Thailand cost of living with room to spare.
-I've got a client who just landed a job working 25 hours a week.
-His pay covers his life here, they handled his visa, and he's got free time left over to build whatever he wants.
+I've got a client who just landed a teaching job out here.
+His pay covers his life, they handled his visa, and he's got free time left over to build whatever he wants.

-Online teaching pays even better per hour.
-I just signed a new online contract and I'm making significantly more than $20 an hour.
-Do that math against a $1,000-a-month life and you see why I never shut up about it.
+Online teaching pays even better per hour, and it goes anywhere you do.
+Stack that kind of income against a $1,000-a-month life and you see why I never shut up about it.
 (If you want the Thailand-specific version, read teach English in Thailand.)

 And here's what nobody warns you about, in a good way.
 Once you're actually on the ground, opportunities show up that you can't even see from your couch in America.
 While I was filming that livestream I bumped into a young guy selling his own dried fruit brand, famous on Instagram.
 I've done modeling, painting, content, all kinds of side hustles I never planned, because being a foreigner out here is its own kind of leverage.
 Teaching gets you in the door.
 The low cost of living buys you the runway.
 The rest you build once you're here.

-I came out here with about $15,000 in student loan debt and barely anything in savings.
+I came out here with over $17,000 in student loan debt and barely anything in savings.
 Teaching wiped that debt out fast, because when your cost of living is this low, your money finally gets to do something other than survive.
 That's not luck.
 That's design.

 Want to Run Your Actual Number With Me?